 - a child’s or young person’s needs are unclear

 The EHA process is entirely voluntary and informed consent is mandatory, so families do not have to engage and if they do they can choose what information they want to share.
 Children and families should not feel stigmatised by the EHA; indeed, they can ask for an EHA to be initiated.
 The EHA process is not a ‘referral’ process but a ‘request for services’ with assessment and planning being at the focus.
 The EHA should be offered to children who have additional needs to those being met by universal services.
 Unless a child is presenting a need, it is unlikely an EHA will be offered.
 The EHA is not a risk assessment but an assessment tool.
 If a child or young person reveals they are at risk, school staff will & should follow child protection procedures immediately.
-The EHA is filled out on Islington’s eCAF system.
+This can be done through Early Help Assessment by requesting Early Help family support.

 After gaining consent from the child/family to share information gathered from discussions, relevant professionals will be invited to come together in a TAC to assess the child’s needs and decide with the child/family a course of action to provide the services needed.
 A TAC is a multi-disciplinary team of practitioners established on a case-by-case basis to support a child, young person or family.
 TAC supports particular elements of good professional practice in joined-up working, information sharing and early intervention.
 The TAC is a model of service delivery that involves

 - a joined-up assessment, usually an EHA.

 - a lead professional (LP) to coordinate the work

 - the child / young person and family at the centre of the process